RK-404/my-portfolio/readme.md

 - And see the picture of that planet on the background.

-- When first load a random planet will be previewed on the page.
+- At the first load a random planet will be previewed on the page.

 - Search a specific planet by the name.